Our Services

 Many peripheral visual disturbances originate in the eye itself.

-If you're experiencing visual disturbances and want to better understand what might be causing them, you can use a free AI-powered symptom checker for hallucinating to help organize your symptoms and identify possible causes before your appointment.
+If you're experiencing visual disturbances like hallucinating and want to understand what might be causing them, Ubie's free AI-powered symptom checker can help you organize your symptoms and explore potential causes before your doctor's appointment.

 This does not replace medical care, but it can provide clarity.